tangotargeting/tango-ios-old/Readme.md

 }
 ```

-**3. After initilizing the SDK if you want to add a user to a specific segment you should call  `registerSegments(segments: [String])` method, you can add this whenever you want:**
+*4. After initilizing the SDK if you want to add a user to a specific segment you should call  `registerSegments(segments: [String])` method, you can add this whenever you want:*

 ``` objc
 func yourCustomMethod() {